Middleton video game workers create first union at big U.S. game maker

-MILWAUKEE (AP) — Video game workers at a division of game publisher Activision Blizzard have voted to unionize, creating the first labor union at a large U.S. video game company.
+MILWAUKEE — Video game workers at a Middleton-based division of game publisher Activision Blizzard have voted to unionize, creating the first labor union at a large U.S. video game company.

 The unionization campaign by employees at Raven’s office in Middleton was part of a broader internal shakeup at Activision Blizzard, a Santa Monica, California-based gaming giant with roughly 10,000 employees worldwide.